 Clinical Experience II is designed to provide the students an opportunity to continue to refine the advanced skills learned in MASS251G and to incorporate new therapies based on their scope of practice and training from past courses as well as incorporating theory, technique and knowledge from current courses as they are learned including in MASS271G.
 They will continue to participate in the operations, policies and procedures of a massage clinic.
 Students will further develop SOAP charting and the art of the therapeutic conversation.
-64 one hour sessions are required for course completion.
+64 one-hour sessions are required for course completion.
 Prerequisites: Permission of the Massage Therapy Program Coordinator, complete MASS251G, MASS261G, MASS191G, and MASS281G with a grade of C or better.
 Co-requisites: MASS271G, MASS172G, MASS182G and HOSP244G.
-Summer semester purpose of finding and treating myofascial syndromes throughout the deep and postural muscles as well as prime movers.
-Theory and application of techniques for treatment of commonly encountered conditions will also be learned.
-Continued theory in support of client evaluation, treatment plan preparation, charting and the use of heat and cold will be presented.
-Prerequisites: Permission of the Massage Therapy Program Coordinator, complete MASS150G, MASS161G, MASS162G, MASS171G and MASS181G with a grade of C or better.
-Co-requisites: MASS261G, MASS191G and MASS281G.
-Spring semester
+Summer semester